MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-linux.md

 ---
-title: Install the Azure CLI for Linux manually
+title: Install the Azure CLI on Linux | Microsoft Docs
-description: How to install the Azure CLI on Linux manually
+description: Learn how to install and run the Azure CLI on Linux manually.
+You can install the Azure CLI on Linux computers with one command or a step-by-step process.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
-ms.date: 12/15/2020
+ms.date: 08/19/2021
 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
 zone_pivot_group_filename: azure/zone-pivot-groups.json
 zone_pivot_groups: cli-linux-installation-method
+keywords: linux cli, azure cli linux, install azure cli ubuntu, install azure cli linux
 ---

 # Install the Azure CLI on Linux

+The Azure CLI is a cross-platform command-line tool that can be installed locally on Linux computers.
+You can use the Azure CLI on Linux to connect to Azure and execute administrative commands on Azure resources.
+The CLI on Linux allows the execution of various commands through a terminal using interactive command-line prompts or a script.
-It is recommended to install the Azure CLI using your Linux distribution's package manager.
+When you are ready to install the Azure CLI on Linux, it is recommended to use a Linux distribution's package manager.
 Select the appropriate package manager for your distribution from the options above.
-If you do not have one of the listed package managers, you may manually install the Azure CLI by selecting the *Install script* option.
+If you do not have one of the listed package managers, you may manually install the Azure CLI on Linux by selecting the *Install script* option.

 [!INCLUDE [current-version](includes/current-version.md)]